Anadarko is among the largest producers of oil and clean-burning natural gas in the state.

 Community Investment Spotlight

-- We partnered with Junior Achievement to develop and implement an energy-focused curriculum for third, fourth and fifth graders.
-Lessons focus on basic uses of oil and natural gas in day-to-day life, fundamentals of geology, Colorado-specific oil and natural gas infrastructure, careers in the energy industry and conservation and environmental awareness.
-A curriculum for high-school students is currently being implemented as well.
-In 2015, teams from the Denver and Evans offices raised more than $48,000 for Junior Achievement.
+- We partner with Junior Achievement to teach hundreds of students each year about work readiness and financial literacy while introducing lessons on the basic uses of oil and natural gas in day-to-day life, fundamentals of geology, careers in the energy industry and conservation and environmental awareness.
+In 2017, Anadarko employees donated more than 550 hours of volunteer time and raised $41,000 for Junior Achievement.

-Anadarko employees are active and engaged volunteers in Colorado communities, and we recognize that donating our time and resources is equally important to contributing financial support to local organizations.
-In 2015 alone, Anadarko financially supported more than 110 Colorado non-profit organizations, and our employees are involved in giving back to communities through volunteering for organizations such as:
+Anadarko employees are dedicated servant leaders in Colorado communities, giving of both their time and talent to the organizations we are passionate about.
+In 2017 alone, Anadarko financially supported more than 100 Colorado non-profit organizations, and our employees are involved in giving back to communities through volunteering for organizations such as:

 - Habitat for Humanity